snuspl/cruise/README.md

 ### Access Surf FileSystem interface using Hadoop dfs command line

-Add configuration at `$HADOOP_HOME/etc/hadoop/core-site.xml` to specify the `SurfFS` as the implementation of the `surf://` scheme, and give Surf the base HDFS address:
+Add configuration at `$HADOOP_HOME/etc/hadoop/core-site.xml` to specify the `SurfFS` class as the implementation of the `surf://` scheme, and give Surf the base HDFS address:

 ```
 <configuration>